kolemare/CNN-CPP/README.md

 [Docker Desktop for Windows installation guide](https://docs.docker.com/desktop/install/windows-install/).
 Mac OS docker setup: [Docker Desktop for Mac installation guide](https://docs.docker.com/desktop/install/mac-install/).

+> **Note:**
+> Using a virtual machine is not recommended for optimal performance.
+However, if you decide to use a Linux virtual
+> machine, ensure the following configurations:
+>
+> - **CPU Allocation**: Allow the virtual machine to use all available CPU cores.
+> - **RAM Allocation**: Allocate at least 4 GB of RAM.
+More memory may be required depending on the model and dataset
+>   used.
+>
+> These settings are important to minimize performance issues during resource-intensive tasks.

 ---

 ### Step 3: Only For Docker